artemas-radik/cs262/readme.md

 ## TODOS:
-- implement client identification on gRPC, to fix deletion and messaging
+- implement client identification on gRPC, to fix deletion and messaging -- NOW DONE!!!
 - decide how we're packaging this for demo day
 - comment the code
 - (smaller todos are listed throughout this document. but truly, we could just ignore them. depends on how much time we have)